 Who has access to your personal information?

-We may have to share your data with third parties, including third-party service providers and other entities in the group.
+We may have to share your data with third parties, including clients or prospective clients (being employers or prospective employers of candidates).

 We require third parties to respect the security of your data and to treat it in accordance with the law.